Geometric hyperplanes of the Lie geometry $A_{n,\{1,n\}}(\mathbb{F})$: Preliminaries

 Given two non-zero vectors $\bx, \by \in V$, if $\bx$ and $\by$ are proportional we write $\bx \equiv \by$.
 We use the same notation for vectors of $V^*$ and matrices of $M_{n+1}(\FF)$.
 For instance, for a matrix $M\in M_{n+1}(\FF)\setminus\{O\}$, when writing $M \equiv I$ we mean that $M$ is a scalar matrix.

-When we need to distinguish betwen a non-zero vector $\bx$ of $V$ and the point of $\PG(V) = \PG(n,\FF)$ represeted by it, we denote the latter by $[\bx]$.
+When we need to distinguish betwen a non-zero vector $\bx$ of $V$ and the point of $\PG(V) = \PG(n,\FF)$ represented by it, we denote the latter by $[\bx]$.
 Similarly, for a set $X$ of vectors of $V$, we put

 In particular, if $X$ is a subspace of $V$ then $[X]$ is the subspace of $\PG(V)$ corresponding to it.
 The same conventions will be adopted for $V^*$ and $V\otimes V^*$.
-However, following this rule is often uncomfortable.
-So, when no confusion can arise, we will take the liberty of ignoring it, thus denoting a point (or a projective space) by the symbol which, according to the above rule, denotes a vector representing that point (a linear subspace corresponding to that projective space).

 Finally, we state some terminology and notation for collineations of $\PG(V)$.
 Given a semi-linear invertible transformation $g:V\rightarrow V$, we denote by $[g]$ the collineation of $\PG(V)$ corresponding to $g$.
 We say that a collineation $\gamma$ of $\PG(V)$ is {\em linear} if $\gamma = [g]$ for an invertible linear trasformation $g:V\rightarrow V$.